Saad-u-Khan/Saad-u-Khan/README.md

 Hi, I'm Saad Uddin Khan, a public servant turned into a computer and coding enthusiast.
-Started with Python, Fell for Java(High School Love)
+Started with Python, Fell for Java(High School love).
+Hungry to learn.
+Sky is the limit..